The British High Commission in South Africa maintains and develops relations between the UK and South Africa.

 We provide services to British nationals living in and visiting South Africa, Eswatini and Lesotho.
 You can access UK government services while in South Africa.

-If you’re travelling in South Africa, see our South Africa travel advice about coronavirus (COVID-19).
+If you’re travelling in South Africa, read our South Africa travel advice.

 Get an emergency travel document